 Britain’s Labour Party can no longer blame Jeremy Corbyn for its problems.
 Now its challenge is the same as the center-left’s everywhere: reinvent social democracy for the twenty-first century.
 Read more

 Spanish prime minister Pedro Sánchez was right to pardon the nine Catalan separatists who organized an unsanctioned independence referendum in 2017.
 He hasn’t done more to convince Catalans they still have a future in Spain.

 He should start by withdrawing the arrest warrants of the fugitive independence leaders, including former regional president Carles Puigdemont.
 Then complete the transfer of competencies Catalonia was promised in 2006, but which previous, conservative governments delayed: in labor law, maritime rescue and universities.

 Responsibility for health care, infrastructure, law enforcement and social security is “shared” between regional and national authorities.
 Sánchez should devolve most of it to Catalonia, and give the region the same tax powers as the Basque Country.
 Read more

 Repeal of Spanish Labor Reforms Is Unwise

 Less wise is Sánchez’ reversal of the labor reforms his center-right predecessor undertook.
 I took a deep dive into the reforms, their effects and why the arguments against them are wrong.
 Read more

 Damned If You Do, Damned If You Don’t: EU Climate Edition

 Environmentalists for years hectored the EU for not doing enough to fight climate change (when it is doing more than the world’s other major economies).

-Now that it has proposed to force other nations to copy its standards or lose access to the European market — as part of its ambition to reduce emissions to the level of 1990 by 2050 — the bloc is accused of “neocolonialism”.
+Now that it has proposed to force other nations to copy its standards or lose access to the European market — as part of its ambition to reduce net emissions to zero by 2050 — the bloc is accused of “neocolonialism”.